Fiston-pro/exoNaut/README.md

 - ShadCN
 - Vercel

+## Features
+- Every refresh the planets are randomized
+- Short lessons with a video to not make you bored and a quiz to test your brains
+- You collect exobucks to appear more cool

+## Future Features
+- Leaderboard to compare yourself with others

 ## Logic
 Exobucks calculation is done after each learning you get +5 and at the end there is a quiz and you get 1 if you pass it too